josh-works/futbol/readme.md

 ## Let's set this thing up...

 OH!
 Forgot to mention...
-I'm about 20 minutes into beginning this project.
+I'm about 20 minutes into beginning this project, 2021-03-02.
 Most of that time has been writing the above "outline" of everything.
 After the last commit on march 2, I was out of the house for the evening, having a covid-safe outdoor dinner with some friends in Denver.

 The commit logs will show "wall time" that's elapsed as I've completed this project, but I'll be carefully tracking how much time I spend actually _implementing_ this project.
 So far, we've not really begun any implementation besides setting up an empty git repo, adding a `readme.md`, and a folder for images.